nodesource/nsolid-cf-v2/README.md

   the Node.js 6.x Boron LTS line, via the `engines` property in the `package.json` file.

+* `native`

+  A Node.js application which uses a native package, to ensure that native packages work with N|Solid in Cloud Foundry.

 Running N|Solid servers as Cloud Foundry apps
 ================================================================================